whatyouhide/whatyouhide.github.io/content/posts/2017-08-15-the-guts-of-a-property-testing-library/index.md

 ### Credit

-Most ideas in StreamData are not original and are taken partially from QuickCheck but mostly from test.check, so a big thank you goes to everyone that helped with those projects.
-This blog post was also influenced by [this great article][hypothesis-article] by the author of Hypothesis, so thank you David as well!
+Most ideas in StreamData are not original and are taken partially from QuickCheck but mostly from `test.check`, so a big thank you goes to everyone that helped with those projects.
+This blog post was also influenced by [this great article][hypothesis-article] by the author of Hypothesis, so thank you as well, David!

 [quickcheck-paper]: http://www.cs.tufts.edu/~nr/cs257/archive/john-hughes/quick.pdf